Corinda, Queensland: History

 The suburb takes its name from the Corinda railway station, which in turn was likely named after a local cattle station owned by Sir Arthur Palmer, which he named after his Corinda pastoral station near Aramac.

-Corinda was first settled in the 1860s as a small farming community.
+Corinda was first settled by non-indigenous people in the 1860s as a small farming community.
 Among the original settlers was the Francis family who in 1862 purchased 21 acres, which extended from the Brisbane River to Francis Lookout, a local heritage listed landmark on Dewar Terrace.
 Francis Lookout survives to this day, and includes a small burial ground opened in 1862.
 Its ten graves include those of some of the pioneer settlers.
 The oldest of the graves is of Clement Francis who died in 1863.
 The lychgate, erected by Angela Francis, dates to 1902.
 Most of the original older-style Queenslander homes date back to the colonial period and were built high on the hills around the lookout.

 The first rail line opened in 1874.
 A small commercial district on Oxley Road gradually grew around it.
 The Corinda School of Arts (now municipal library) is one of the earliest surviving buildings on this strip and is a small timber structure built in 1895.
 The commercial district rapidly developed after the 1920s.
 Many large bungalow styled homes were built on the floodplain toward Oxley Creek during this time.

 In October 1883, 140 subdivided allotments of 'Sherwood Junction Estate' were auctioned by J. Cameron.
 A map advertising the auction shows the Estate was at the junction of the South Brisbane Railway Line.

 In 1879, the local government area of Yeerongpilly Division was created.
 In 1891, parts of Yeerongpilly Division were excised to create Sherwood Division becoming a Shire in 1903 which contained the suburb of Corinda.
 In 1925, the Shire of Sherwood was amalgamated into the City of Brisbane.

+In June 1889, 145 allotments were available for sale in the Oxley Station Terraces Estate by T. A. Lawson, Auctioneers.

 In 1915, seeing a need for more Catholic schools, Roman Catholic Archbishop of Brisbane, James Duhig, invited a number of orders of teaching Sisters to come to Brisbane.
 One of those orders was the Daughters of Our Lady of the Sacred Heart who came to Brisbane and established St Joseph's Catholic Primary School, which opened on 28 January 1917 with 50 students.
 The school was operated by the Sisters until 1993, when a lay principal was appointed.

 In July 1920, 32 subdivided allotments of the Corinda Park Estate were auctioned by Cameron Bros.
 A map advertising the auction states the Estate was 10 minutes walk from both Corinda and Oxley railway stations.
+The Open View Estate advertised 32 allotments in May 1923.

 Corinda State School opened on 1 June 1927.

 St Aidan's Anglican Girls' School opened on 5 February 1929.